GeoNet/Actions/branch-protections.md

 Use the helper script to get a mostly-concreate set of values which may be set to provide check-based branch merge protection.

+The list of checks is discovered through the check suites published by GitHub Actions against the latest pull request made by a human.

 List checks for all GeoNet repos

 ```sh